Center for Corporate Climate Leadership

 Disclosure of GHG Mitigation Activities

-Identify at least three GHG mitigation activities that are planned or underway in order to demonstrate that reductions will not be the result of organic growth or decline.
-These activities should reflect internal actions the applicant is taking to achieve the reduction, and should be in addition to REC or offset purchases (as applicable).
+Identify at least three GHG mitigation activities that are currently underway to demonstrate that planned reductions are not the result of organic growth or decline.
+These activities should reflect applicant's most impactful strategies, and ideally be in addition to renewable electricity or offset purchases.
 Activities relating to supply chain management may be included if the goal incorporates scope 3 reductions.